Dear Shareholders,

 the financial statements relate and the date of the report

-The company has started the manufacturing of surgical threads under the guidance,
+The company has started the preparation for manufacturing of surgical threads raw

 or tribunals impacting the going concern Status and company's operations in future